zibzub/catmoon/README.md

 The optional early rescue zone uses a lightweight Three.js mesh layer over faces 0–6.
 It does not use generated PNG assets.

+Transient hover cards use a short intent delay and touch cooldown so preview cards do not fight with manual tumble gestures.

 ## Filters and Names Data

 Static filter categories are defined in: